 Copying an encrypted snapshot shared from another AWS account, requires access to the KMS encryption key that was used to encrypt the DB snapshot.

-Because KMS encryption keys are specific to the region that they are created in, encrypted snapshot cannot be copied to another region

 NOTE – AWS now allows copying encrypted DB snapshots between accounts and across multiple regions as seamlessly as unencrypted snapshots.
 Refer blog post